PaolaGaray/react-widgets/README.md

 This is an application that includes multiple components using Hooks in React.
 The goal is to practice and building my knowlegde on that.
 What I implemented is an app that has a couple of different widgets put toguether as a little reusable components.
-These are four separate pages that don't have a direct connection to each other:
+These are five separate pages that don't have a direct connection to each other:

 - An Accordion component: it is using setState().